thegroundhogwhisperer/Ay-yahs-Greenhouse/README.md

 This is a for-fun project created for the purpose of automating climate control and irrigation in a small greenhouse.

 Climate control and irrigation control is achieved by monitoring environmental sensor measurements.
 The environmental sensors measurements are then used to control a linear actuator, solenoid valve, small fan, and small heating pad.
-The information produced is displayed on a 16x2 LCD screen.
+The information produced is displayed on a 16x2 LCD screen, broadcast via wall messages to the console, written to an html file, csv file, and SQLite database file.

 # What it does